 as above, this is with the caveat that you are looking for a reasonably good but not excellent coffee, and you are likely to drink 2 or 3 cups of coffee daily.

 If you are looking to buy a new Keurig.
 You will end up getting a 50% discount on the brewer and 25% off per order of Keurig coffee pods.

 The Keurig Starter kit is a promotional program where it is possible that you can end up getting your Keurig coffee maker free of charge or with a sizable discount if you sign up to buy a predetermined number of boxes of coffee pods for 6 weeks, every 6 weeks for an entire year.

 96 pods every 42 days – which will cost you from US$45 to US$60 or, for about US$10 per week for a whole year.

-Conducting a little by of price analysis this does work out to be much better then buying on Amazon, better buy or Walmart.
+Conducting a little bit of price analysis, this does work out to be much better than buying on Amazon, Better Buy or Walmart.

 There is a lot of value to be had and taken advantage of.

 Cost Management Of A Keurig Vs A Regular Coffee Maker

 Time for a little cost analysis breakdown comparing a Keurig K-cups coffee maker and a regular drip coffee maker and give a direct comparison of the cost of the machines and Keurig K-Cup Pods to determine if Keurig coffee is expensive or not and how they compare to drip coffee costs on a per cup basis.